Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: RELATED WORKS

-where $\sigma^{(d)}(\cdot)$ and $F_{(d)}(\cdot)$ are the activation and linear transformation functions, respectively.
-The activation function is set to softmax for the output layer, that is, $d=D$, while the rectified linear units (ReLU) function is used for all hidden layers.
-Meanwhile, the input and output of DNN correspond to $\mathbf{z}_{(1)}[n]=\mathbb{Y}[n]$ and $\mathbf{z}^{(D+1)}[n]=\hat{\mathbf{I}}$, respectively.
-To obtain DNN parameters in Eq. \eqref{eq:dnn}, the categorical cross-entropy loss function is used in the training stage.
+where $\sigma_{d}(\cdot)$ and $F_{d}(\cdot)$ are the activation and linear transformation functions, respectively.
+In this study, the softmax function is used as the activation function for the output layer, and the rectified linear units (ReLU) function is used for all hidden layers.
+Meanwhile, the input and output of DNN is $\mathbf{z}_{1}[n]=\mathbb{Y}[n]$ and $\mathbf{z}_{D+1}[n]=\hat{\mathbf{I}}$, respectively.
+The categorical cross-entropy loss is used to compute the DNN parameters in Eq. \eqref{eq:dnn}.